qunitjs/qunit/docs/intro.md

 * Download:

   QUnit has no runtime dependencies for browser use.
-You can save the [`qunit-2.21.0.js`](https://code.jquery.com/qunit/qunit-2.21.0.js) and [`qunit-2.21.0.css`](https://code.jquery.com/qunit/qunit-2.21.0.css) files directly from the [jQuery CDN](https://code.jquery.com/qunit/), which is powered by [StackPath](https://www.stackpath.com/).
+You can save the [`qunit-2.21.0.js`](https://code.jquery.com/qunit/qunit-2.21.0.js) and [`qunit-2.21.0.css`](https://code.jquery.com/qunit/qunit-2.21.0.css) files directly from the [jQuery CDN](https://code.jquery.com/qunit/).

   Or download them via the terminal: